Fluffernuttersandwich/Better7D2DbyFNS/README.md

 # How do we update the ModList?

-First: You should not try to update my list piecemeal in MO2.
+First: You should not try to update my list piecemeal in MO2 manually yourself unless you are an advanced user.
 As much as I love MO2, it has one deficiency: Versioning

 MO2, it's weird about versioning updates.

-If a Mod Author is sloppy about versioning, MO2 will tell you there is a more current update available, even though you have the latest one, and it is trying to imply you should download the older-mislabeled-as-newer version.
+If a Mod Author is sloppy about versioning, MO2 will tell you there is a more current update available, even though you have the latest one, and it is trying to imply you should download the older-but-mislabeled-as-newer version.
 So, this is why I don't recommend you DIY Nexus updates from the mods in MO2.

 _Just wait for me to update the ModList._

-**I will post update notifications to Guppy's 7D2D Modding Discord Server, on my #fns-wabbajack channel. https://discord.gg/qXkMBVHX **
+**I will post update notifications to Guppy's Unofficial 7DtD Modding Discord Server, on my #fns-wabbajack channel. https://discord.gg/qXkMBVHX **

 > [!CAUTION]
 > Sometimes you can keep using the same save-world and safely update to a new version of a ModList.